-Rule T Type of Subdivision Terms for Subdivision Matters for Control Type or oubdivision Terms for ousurvision matters for control OR 12.12.3 B Boundary Adjustment Subdivision within the Rural Zone (including Overlays) is a Controlled Activity if it meets the following terms for subdivision: a) The size and/or boundaries of two or more adjacent allotments are adjusted; and b) No additional allotments will be created; and c) One of the following are met: i.
+Rule Type of Subdivision Terms for Subdivision Matters for Control OR 12.12.3 Boundary Adjustment Subdivision within the Rural Zone (including Overlays) is a Controlled Activity if it meets the following terms for subdivision: a) The size and/or boundaries of two or more adjacent allotments are adjusted; and b) No additional allotments will be created; and c) One of the following are met: i.
 The net site area of any proposed allotment created by the boundary adjustment is the same as, or does not differ by more than 15% of, the net site area of that allotment as it existed prior to the boundary adjustment; or ii.
 The area of each adjusted lot complies with the minimum lot size specified for the relevant zone as a controlled activity, except where an existing lot size is already non-complying, then the degree of non-compliance shall not be increased as a result of the boundary adjustment; and d) Any on-site utilities, existing building sites, and the access within the properties to those building sites are not adversely affected by the change; and e) Access from the public road for each of the lots is not affected; and f) It does not create a lot which can accommodate a dwelling, where previously it was too small to accommodate a dwelling in compliance with the District Plan Performance Standards of Section 12.10 of this Chapter; and g) The site is not within an Outstanding Natural Landscape, as identified in Map Series 2.
 Note 1: For the avoidance of doubt, this rule does not address the actual or potential adverse effects of contaminants in soil on human health, which is covered by the Resource Management (National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health) Regulations 2011.
-All subdivision relating to land that is contaminated or potentially contaminated, because of its past, present or likely use of the land for an activity or industry described in the Ministry for the Environment's Hazardous Activities Where an activity is a Controlled Activity under this Rule, the following are the matters over which Council will reserve its control: General Subdivision i) The matters for control listed in Rule 12.12.1; and ii) The extent to which a proposed boundary will provide for compliance with the performance standards in Section 12.10 in relation to the existing buildings , structures and services on site .
+All subdivision relating to land that is contaminated or potentially contaminated, because of its past, present or likely use of the land for an activity or industry described in the Ministry for the Environment's Hazardous Activities and Industries List (HAIL), is required to be assessed, and may require consent, under the Regulations.
+General Subdivision i) The matters for control listed in Rule 12.12.1; and ii) The extent to which a proposed boundary will provide for compliance with the performance standards in Section 12.10 in relation to the existing buildings, structures and services on site.